mdemr-systems/Interface-Class/README.md

 ## Tools for Class

-Postman is required for this class.
-Download it at the following link.
+Postman is used to follow along with the FHIR examples.
 [Download](https://www.getpostman.com/apps)

 Notepad++ is a very handy text editor for windows.
 [Download](https://notepad-plus-plus.org/downloads/)